FateMeetsLuck/dmildew/README.md

 This is still very much a work in progress.

-## Compiling

-Once you build the local dmildew library with `dub build` you have to go up one directory and run `dub add-local dmildew`.

-After that the subpackages (REPL and interpreter) should build by going back into dmildew/ and running `dub build :repl` and then the REPL can be run with `dub run :repl`

 ## Usage

 The examples folder contains example scripts.
 It should look familiar to anyone who knows JavaScript.
 However, Mildew is not a full feature JavaScript implementation.